-Jenny Björklund holds a Ph.D. and is Associate Professor of Gender Studies and Comparative Literature.
-She is director of undergraduate studies.
+Jenny Björklund is Professor of Gender Studies and director of the MA program.

 Research interests: 20th and 21st century literature, family studies, queer theory, AI/machine learning, cultural studies, and body/embodiment theory.

 Current research projects: “Maternal Abandonment and Queer Resistance in Twenty-First-Century Swedish Literature” and “Detecting and Analyzing Gender and Other Bias in Machine Learning and NLP”.

 Keywords: body theory machine learning queer theory cultural studies motherhood family and kinship studies artifical intelligence twentieth-century literature twenty-first-century literature

 I am director of the MA program at the Centre for Gender Research, teach gender studies at all levels, and supervise Ph.D. candidates.
 I am also a member of the Mentor Network at Uppsala University.